 Jessie Van der Laan is an interdisciplinary artist living and working in Knoxville, TN.
 By creating landscapes that transcend physicality to describe inner, imagined spaces, she evokes transitional boundaries between attachment and loss, memory and hope.
 She applies a layered, cyclical approach to her work in print, fiber and installation, fluidly switching and intertwining mediums.
 Van der Laan was raised in Denver, CO, whose terrain continues to lend form and color to her imagery.
 Her work is informed by her training as a printmaker, and a childhood spent knitting, sewing, drawing, and daydreaming.
 She received her BFA in Printmaking and Drawing from Washington University in St. Louis, and her MFA in Studio Art from the University of Tennessee, Knoxville.
 She has shown her work in numerous regional, national and international exhibitions.
 Her work was featured in a solo exhibition at Lindenwood University in St. Louis, MO and at Moberly College in Moberly, MO in the spring of 2013.
-She is currently an adjunct faculty member at Pellissippi State Community College, and the Conference Administrator for the Southern Graphics Council International Conference, to be held in Knoxville, in the Spring of 2015.
+She was the conference administrator for “Sphere” the 2015 SGC International Conference.
+She is currently an Instructor of Art at Walters State Community College in Morristown, TN.